lokesh/vestaboard-server/README.md

    - Create OAuth 2.0 credentials
    - Add authorized redirect URIs
    - Complete the OAuth flow to obtain access and refresh tokens
-   - Add the tokens to your `.env` file

 ## API Endpoints